Mustaphaj-git/ccr-examples/containers/2_ApplicationSpecific/Rocker/README.md

 salloc: Nodes [NodeID] are ready for job
 ```

 2. Navigate to your build directory and use the Slurm job local temporary directory for cache.
 Ensure `Rocker.def` is in your build directory.
-Instructions on cloning the example repository can be found [here](/README.md).
+You may clone the [CCR examples repository](/README.md) in your directory or copy and paste the contents of the `Rocker.def` file into a new file.
 ```
 cd /projects/academic/[YourGroupName]/[CCRusername]/Rocker
 export APPTAINER_CACHEDIR="${SLURMTMPDIR}"